sarab46/app_prework/README.md

 Venmo -- can see other people, qr code generated, easy to send/receive Linkedin -- easy to search, can send messages, can comment

+Idea for app:
+Someway to connect with people in a similar community (or find mentors).

+This cna be a platform that helps people connect with others from similar communities or backgrounds.
+It can be for support, networking, or mentorship.
+Users could find mentors who understand their unique experiences or challenges, making the guidance more meaningful.
+The app could include filters based on shared identity, interests, career paths, or goals, and offer features like messaging, virtual meetups, and  resources.

 ## Notes

 Describe any challenges encountered while building the app.